Justice and compensation

 Alabama law, on the other hand, doesn’t allow family members of the deceased to file wrongful death claims.
 Instead, only a personal representative of the deceased’s estate may file a claim, and all damages are paid to the estate.

-Potential Damages in a Wrongful Death Claim
+in a Wrongful Death Claim

 There are two general types of damages in wrongful death claims: monetary and non-monetary.
 Monetary damages involve actual, quantifiable losses such as funeral expenses, medical costs, lost income and other calculable damages.
 Non-monetary damages involve pain, suffering and emotional losses.
 In some cases, punitive damages are levied against the responsible party as punishment for gross negligence.